Phoenix Uninsured Motorist Claim Attorneys

 One of the other great misconceptions about underinsured motorist claims is that the other driver must be compelled to pay as well.
 While a strong argument can be made for justice in that regard, typically drivers without insurance do not hold policies because they simply can't afford them.
 Suing a party such as this for significant sums may offer some visceral satisfaction, but there is generally little or no money available.
 Insurance carriers, on the other hands, are grossly profitable corporations who keep enormous cash reserves on hand for precisely this contingency.
 Moreover, it is the law that they must compensate you for medical bills, lost wages, and pain and suffering if the other driver's policy cannot.

-Breyer Law Offices, P.C. offer better resources for going up against predatory insurance company tactics.
-If you have been in an accident and suffered a serious injury as a result, it is essential to get the costs of that injury covered.
-Our car accident lawyers in Phoenix always work on a contingency basis, so we never collect a dime from you unless we win a settlement on your behalf.
+The Husband & Wife Law Team offers better resources for going up against predatory insurance company tactics.
+If you have been in a crash and suffered a serious injury as a result, it is essential to get the costs of that injury covered.
+Our uninsured motorist accident lawyers in Phoenix always work on a contingency basis, so we never collect a dime from you unless we win a settlement on your behalf.

-Please call the Husband & Wife Law Team or CLICK HERE to submit a Simple Case Form.
+Please call The Husband & Wife Law Team at (602) 457-6222 or CLICK HERE to submit a Simple Case Form.